-The University of Puerto Rico Retirement System's Response to Finding
+The University of Puerto Rico Retirement System's Responses to Findings

-The University of Puerto Rico Retirement System's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-The University of Puerto Rico Retirement System's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The University of Puerto Rico Retirement System's responses to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+The University of Puerto Rico Retirement System's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.